Expatria-Technologies/grblhal_2000_PrintNC/README.md

 ### Raspberry PI expansion header

 This is a standard Raspberry PI GPIO header.
 The Pi has the ability to drive the axuilliary outputs, as well as read the status of the real-time control signals.
 Three Pi GPIO signals are also brought out to a header on the top side of the board.
 The GRBLHAL2000 is capable of powering a Pi Zero W or PI 3 A+ directly, but it cannot supply enough current for a full Pi 3 or Pi4 - when using those you must supply power to the PI externally.
+Please note that A6 revision PCBA require a 90 degree headerwith the Pi mounted in a vertical orientation.

 For communicating with the Teensy, the Pi can act as a standard g-code sender and send data over the connected UART.
 The I2C keypad interface is also connected to allow for the potential to develop pi based real-time controls.
 Finally, the Pi can assert the user switch controls such as emergency stop.
 GRBL auxillary inputs are also routed to the Pi in the event they are unused by the GRBLHAL application.
 The Pi can also be used to drive the auxilliar relay outputs.